lele25811/Speech-to-Text-Keyboard/README.md

   - notifypy             (python -> `pip install notify-py`)

 ## Note
+  The set language is Italian, but it can be changed from the Python script.
   There are comments in the script code on how it works.